dreamit-de/graphql-server/README.md

 **Warning!**:
 If you are using **PromMetricsClient** you should avoid creating multiple **GraphQLServer** instances that all use the **PromMetricsClient**.
-Because of the usage of a global object in the [prom-client][3] library this might result in unexpected behaviour or malfunction.
+Because of the usage of a global object in the [prom-client][3] library this might result in unexpected behavior or malfunction.
 You can set another metrics client like **SimpleMetricsClient** by calling **GraphQLServer setOptions()** or **GraphQLServer setMetricsClient()**.

 The **SimpleMetricsClient** provides three custom metrics for the GraphQL server: